jlechnar/mdde/README.md

   * can be links (e.g. to issue tracker)

 ### TODO
-* images
-  * click to enlarge
-  * link to base file if existing for editing
 * description table/list (bold items and detailed description)
 * tables ?
 * title